Last updated on 10 July 2020

 The Canadian band Sanktuary unleash their newest, self-released album Winter’s Doom at us in style.
 A style reflecting the harsh environment from whence they come.

 Now, this band is not to be confused with the Seattle-based thrash metallers Sanctuary, the ones who just decided to wake up and reunite after a long, a very long sabbatical.

-Just to warn ye: There is some high compression haunting this record and this is taking at least some fun out of it.
-The pretty overwhelming guitar domination is drowning out the vocals on some of the tracks – depending on what kind of system you are blasting it from.
+Some high compression haunts this record.
+And this is taking at least some fun out of it.
+The pretty overwhelming guitar domination drowns out the vocals on some of the tracks.
+Yet again, this greatly depends on what kind of system you are blasting it from.
 Also, the somewhat repetitive flavor of the tracks, all cut from the same decidedly rough stone, with a somewhat ubiquitous drum work to boot has at least cut my enthusiasm for this record some.
-Okay, I admit: It IS mighty difficult to find a lot of variation in your tune in this genre and – as an example – in Vermin Lord they made a laudable attempt to change that.
+Okay, I admit: It IS mighty difficult to find a lot of variation in your tune in this genre.
+And – as an example – in Vermin Lord they made a laudable attempt to change that.